Skip to content

 Instrumenting SDK clients and HTTP calls

-User should make sure to instrument the SDK clients explicitly based on the function dependency.
+Powertools for Lambda (Java) cannot intercept SDK clients instantiation to add X-Ray instrumentation.
+You should make sure to instrument the SDK clients explicitly.
 Refer details on how to instrument SDK client with Xray and outgoing http calls.
+For example:

 Testing your code